-- Regional commissions must, at minimum, meet as often as designated in their respective enabling legislation.
+- i.
+Regional commissions must, at minimum, meet at least six times per year or as often as designated in their respective enabling legislation.
 Beyond this, the frequency of meetings is at the discretion of the regional commission. - ii.
-The threshold for absences from meetings and events becoming grounds for removal should be established by the regional commission in their by-laws. - iii.
-Written minutes for meetings must be taken as often as required by the Open Meeting Law. - iv.
-Minutes should be distributed to members before the commission's next meeting and thereafter be voted and approved by the full regional commission. - v.
-Regional commissioners should encourage public attendance at their full-body meetings.
+The threshold for absences from meetings and events becoming grounds for removal should be established by the regional commission in their bylaws. - Written minutes for meetings must be taken as often as required by the Open Meeting Law. - iv.
+Minutes should be distributed to members before the commission's next meeting and thereafter be voted and approved by the full regional commission. - Regional commissioners should encourage public attendance at their full-body meetings.
 This may be done through posting a public announcement and/or rotating meeting locations.